ariannamethod/karl/AM-Linux-Core/README.md

 The CLI terminal shipped in `letsgo.py` demonstrates logging and echo capabilities, acting as a proof of concept for higher-order reasoning modules.

+When the host kernel supports eBPF and the Python `bcc` bindings are present, `letsgo.py` sources CPU, disk and network statistics from a small `kernel_metrics` module.
+On systems lacking eBPF support these commands silently fall back to parsing files under `/proc`, ensuring basic monitoring still functions.

 Logs are stored in `/arianna_core/log` and each entry is timestamped, forming a sequence ((t_i, m_i)) representing chronological states of dialogue.

 The build script uses curl to fetch kernel and rootfs sources, then applies a configuration where required options satisfy predicates for ext4, overlay, and isolation features.